Andrew-S-Rosen/cbe504/main.typ

 The adsorbate is the molecule or atom binding to the surface, and the adsorbent is the surface itself.
 Note that absorption is different than adsorption; absorption is the bulk uptake of a fluid without a corresponding phase change.

-Molecule A can adsorb to a surface site \* via one of two main mechanisms: chemisorption or physisorption.
+Molecule A can adsorb to a surface site #ce("*") via one of two main mechanisms: chemisorption or physisorption.
 Chemisorption involves the formation of a bond between the adsorbate and the surface and involves a change in the electronic structure of the adsorbate.
 In contrast, physisorption is largely due to electrostatic and van der Waals interactions without a significant change in the electronic structure of the adsorbate.
 Chemisorption is typically a much stronger interaction than physisorption but both are incredibly important.